-Our school provides a carefully structured routine, where there is a balance of learning and teaching, affection and structure within a home-like atmosphere.
+Our school provides a carefully structured routine, where there is a balance of learning and teaching, care and structure within a home-like atmosphere.

 We aim to: